Bow Street Runners: John Fielding's legacy (1780–1815)

-Just after John Fielding's death in 1780, the crisis of the administration of criminal law renewed itself, primarily foor three different factors.
+Just after John Fielding's death in 1780, the crisis of the administration of criminal law renewed itself, primarily for three different factors.
 The first was the rise in crime rates because the end of a period of war (in this case the American Revolution) and the consequent return in the country of many soldiers and sailors, who were now out of a job.
 The second factor was directly linked to the first and concerned the issue of transportation to the American colonies, which had been established in 1718 and begun the principal sanction imposed on convicted felons.
 The loss of the American territories resulted in convicts piling up in inadequate jails, as they continued to be sentenced to transportation, without an actual destination.
 The government was forced to find either an alternative destination for convicts sentenced to transportation or an alternative sanction.
 The third factor concerned the events that took place in London in June 1780, known as the Gordon Riots during which the authorities lost control of the streets of the city.
 Those events highlighted the weakness of London policing and magisterial system.

-The government responded by establishing the Home Department in 1782, therefore allowing the administration of criminal law to receive more focused attention than before.
-In time, this office would provide a centre to deal with all the aspects of criminal administration.
-One of the main initiatives supported by the Home Department, as well as generously funded by them, was the introduction of an armed and salaried foot patrol during the winter of 1782–83, initiated by Sampson Wright, John Fielding's successor as chief magistrate, as a means of countering highway robberies, that was to become an established element of London policing in the 1780s.
-The government provided funds to support 46 men who worked in eight groups of six; each of the groups was assigned to one of the major routes around the metropolis and went out every night of the week.